Microsoft Windows version history

-Microsoft Windows was announced by Bill Gates on November 10, 1983.
-Microsoft introduced Windows as a graphical user interface for MS-DOS, which had been introduced two years earlier.
+Microsoft Windows was announced by Bill Gates on November 10, 1983, 2 years before it was first released.
+Microsoft introduced Windows as a graphical user interface for MS-DOS, which had been introduced two years earlier, on August 12, 1981.
 The product line evolved in the 1990s from an operating environment into a fully complete, modern operating system over two lines of development, each with their own separate codebase.

 The first versions of Windows (1.0 through to 3.11) were graphical shells that ran from MS-DOS.
-Windows 95, though still being based on MS-DOS, was its own operating system, using a 16-bit DOS-based kernel and a 32-bit user space.
+Windows 95, though still being based on MS-DOS, was its own operating system.
 Windows 95 also had a significant amount of 16-bit code ported from Windows 3.1.
-Windows 95 introduced many features that have been part of the product ever since, including the Start menu, the taskbar, and Windows Explorer (renamed File Explorer in Windows 8).
+Windows 95 introduced multiple features that have been part of the product ever since, including the Start menu, the taskbar, and Windows Explorer (renamed File Explorer in Windows 8).
 In 1997, Microsoft released Internet Explorer 4 which included the (at the time controversial) Windows Desktop Update.
-It aimed to integrate Internet Explorer and the web into the user interface and also brought many new features into Windows, such as the ability to display JPEG images as the desktop wallpaper and single window navigation in Windows Explorer.
+It aimed to integrate Internet Explorer and the web into the user interface and also brought new features into Windows, such as the ability to display JPEG images as the desktop wallpaper and single window navigation in Windows Explorer.
 In 1998, Microsoft released Windows 98, which also included the Windows Desktop Update and Internet Explorer 4 by default.
 The inclusion of Internet Explorer 4 and the Desktop Update led to an antitrust case in the United States.
 Windows 98 included USB support out of the box, and also plug and play, which allows devices to work when plugged in without requiring a system reboot or manual configuration.
 Windows Me, the last DOS-based version of Windows, was aimed at consumers and released in 2000.
 It introduced System Restore, Help and Support Center, updated versions of the Disk Defragmenter and other system tools.